Why Your AI Strategy Is Backwards

 The pattern is always the same: professionals who would never trust a brand-new employee’s unsupervised work somehow trust AI output without question.
 The same people who demand multiple reviews before approving a press release will paste AI-generated text directly into client deliverables.

-Let me give you a number that should make you uncomfortable: 95% of enterprise AI pilots deliver zero measurable return.
+Let me give you a number that should make you uncomfortable: 95% of organizations investing in generative AI are getting zero return.

 Not “modest return.”
 Not “below expectations.”
 Zero.